dengchunyu/scPagwas_reproduce/Analysis/BloodTrait_scPagwas_BMMC_PBMC_running.md

 Summary statistics of 22 blood cell traits from Blood Cell Consortium 2 (BCX2) were processed as previously described

-> (Vuckovic, D. et al. The Polygenic and Monogenic Basis of Blood Traits and Diseases.
-Cell 182, 1214–1231.e11 (2020)).

 ### blood traits：
 Data and Code Availability Summary statistics are available to download from: ftp://ftp.sanger.ac.uk/pub/project/humgen/summary_statistics/UKBB_blood_cell_traits/ for UK Biobank and http://www.mhi-humangenetics.org/en/resources for the meta-analysis.
 The accession numbers for the UK Biobank summary statistics reported in this paper are: